V-Mayya/sql-project/index.md

 As an example, we can compare the number of hurricanes during the period of 2000-2022 to find which country has had the highest number of hurricanes.

 ```
-SELECT COUNT(country_code), country_code AS 'Number of Hurricanes' FROM events WHERE natural_disaster_ID = 7 GROUP BY country_code ORDER BY COUNT(country_code) desc;
+SELECT COUNT(country_code) AS 'Number of Hurricanes', country_code FROM events WHERE natural_disaster_ID = 7 GROUP BY country_code ORDER BY COUNT(country_code) desc;

 ```
-... like U.S.A had the highest number of hurricanes during the period of 2000-2022.
+U.S.A had the highest number of hurricanes during the period of 2000-2022 as of current data collection.

 - Importance of certain methods used to deal with disaster